 Design and Technology Timbers will prepare you to participate confidently and successfully in an increasingly technological world.
 You will understand and apply the design processes through which you explore, create and evaluate a range of outcomes.
 This will enable you to use your imagination and creativity to design and make prototypes, solving real and relevant problems.
-You have the opportunity to develop your practical skills in the workshop, alongside designing skills and ICT skills when using CADCAM facilities within the department.
+You have the opportunity to develop your practical skills in the workshop, alongside designing skills and ICT skills when using CADCAM facilities within the

-Course Content Timbers Year Term 1 Ter m 2 Ter rm 3 10 You will work on a design and make Timbers practical project by investigating coffee tables and manufacturing your own.
+Course Content Timbers Year Term 1 Ter m 2 Te rm 3 10 You will work on a design and make Timbers practical project by investigating coffee tables and manufacturing your own.
 This will involve the design and making of a product; learning and improving skills in the use of hand, machine tools, the laser cutter and building up knowledge about your subject area.
-During the second on a number of smaconcentrate on the design and technol range of materials demerging technolog social and econom all projects that will core elements of ogy such as the open to us and gies, environmental, You will prepare for the NEA by practising and developing your skills on a mini NEA project.
+During the second on a number of smaconcentrate on the design and technology and technology are gridle and economic social and all projects that will core elements of ogy such as the open to us and gies, environmental, You will prepare for the NEA by practising and developing your skills on a mini NEA project.
 The contexts for the NEA are published and you can begin your major project in your specialist material area.
 This moves into year 11.
-11 This is when you will complete a major product for 50% of your final mark.
-The exseries of contextual challenges from which one.
-You will be asked to investigate the with a series of designs; manufacture the evaluate it. cam board will set a ich you choose e context; come up You will complete a tasks, that will inclu and the core knowl specification.
+11 This is when you will complete a major procount for 50% of your final mark.
+The exseries of contextual challenges from white one.
+You will be asked to investigate the with a series of designs; manufacture the evaluate it.
+You will complete a tasks, that will inclu and the core knowle specification. de practical work